Zucchini Bread Muffins (Moist, Easy, and Perfectly Spiced)

 8

-Remove the muffin tin from the oven and let the muffins cool in the pan for 5 minutes.
-Then transfer them to a wire rack to cool completely.
-Enjoy warm or at room temperature.
+Let the muffins cool in the pan for 5 minutes, then transfer to a wire rack to cool completely before serving.

 Equipment